The information in this article applies to:

 - Depending on what you want to achieve, you may want to enclose a space with Walls first, and then use the Doorway tool to create gaps in the walls.

-Alternately, you may notice wall connections that look incorrect without a circle, particularly if three or more walls, or a curved wall is connected oddly, where visually the walls just do not look joined together as expected in floor plan view.
+Alternately, you may notice wall connections that look incorrect without the warning triangle, particularly if three or more walls are connected to one another or in a curved wall connection situation.

 To fix bad wall connections

-- If you see any wall connections circled, or that simply look incorrect in your 2D floor plan view, zoom in on these, select one of the walls, and use the edit handle to drag the wall back, then reconnect the segment to the other wall.
+- If you see any warning triangles at the end of the walls, or that simply look incorrect in your 2D floor plan view, zoom in on these, select one of the walls, and use the edit handle to drag the wall back, then reconnect the segment to the other wall.
+Clicking on the warning triangle will allow you to ignore the unconnected wall so that you don't see these warning triangles or delete the wall.

 - Once all of the wall connections are corrected, you should be able to successfully select the room.